Handbook of the Mammals of the World: The Handbook of the Mammals of the World Volume 1: Carnivores (published in May 31, 2009)

-Volume 2: Hoofed Mammals (published in August 2011)
+The Handbook of the Mammals of the World Volume 2: Hoofed Mammals (published in August 31, 2011)

 The second volume is devoted to the ungulates (hoofed mammals).
-It covers 107 genera, 17 families in six orders and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 413 species.
+It covers 107 genera, 17 families in six orders and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 495 species.
 It has 664 colour photographs and 433 distribution maps.
 The 56 colour plates are created by Catalan artist Toni Llobet.

 Groups covered in this volume are: